adbrant/midicycle/README.md

 By default you can use the organelle keys to play/record.
 When using the Organelle keys to play, the Aux button needs to be pressed to use the key controls.
 When using an external MIDI controller to play/record (setting is on the second page) the keys controls can be used without pressing Aux.
-If connected, pressing the footswitch will record a loop into the current channel if it is empty.
+If the footswitch is connected, pressing down will record a loop into the current channel if it is empty.

 Example:
 To record a loop to channel two, press the second key (while holding aux if you are using the organelle keys to play) to select the channel, play the phrase, then press the second key again to commit the loop.